Nantahala Hiking Club History

-1818 – Rufus’s ancestors settle in the current-day Franklin, NC area.
+1818 – Ancestors of the Rev. A Rufus Morgan, our club’s founder, settle in the current-day Franklin, NC area.
 Grandparents Albert and Johanna Siler give land for St. John’s Episcopal Church in Cartoogehaye (located near Franklin).

 1879 – Chief Chuttahsotee and wife Cunstagih die.
 They are buried at St. John’s Episcopal Church cemetery.